A glorious and musically powerful staged concert version of the beloved musical that manages to maintain the drama.

 By Emma Clarendon

-Les Miserables: The Staged Concert is available to download now.
+Les Miserables: The Staged Concert is available to download and buy on DVD now.